Vanier (electoral district)

-Vanier is a former provincial electoral district located in the Capitale-Nationale region of Quebec, Canada, which elected members to the National Assembly of Quebec.
+Vanier is a former provincial provincial electoral district in the Capitale-Nationale region of Quebec, Canada, which elected members to the National Assembly of Quebec.
 As of its final election, it included mostly western and central portions of Quebec City west of Quebec Autoroute 73.

 It was created for the 1973 election from parts of the riding of Saint-Sauveur.
 Its final election was in 2008.
 It disappeared in the 2012 election and the successor electoral district was Vanier-Les Rivières.